How to Clean White Marble in your Bathroom

 Although marble is durable, it is also a softer stone.
 Therefore, it is much more susceptible to etching or other damage from abrasive items and acidic cleaners.
 You should never use vinegar, lemon, or any chemical cleaners that are acid-based in nature.
 This can eat away at the stone and damage it significantly, which is not what you want.

-Be very careful here because a lot of household cleaners that claim to be safe might have an acid-base or ingredients that could be abrasive.
-If you have any questions or concerns about how to properly care for your counters, you might want to consult your marble dealer or another professional who can advise on the best course of action.
+Be very careful here because a lot of household cleaners that claim to be safe might have an acid base or ingredients that could be abrasive.
+If you have any questions or concerns about caring for your counters properly, you might want to consult your marble dealer or another professional who can advise on the best course of action.

 72 Inch Double Sink Bathroom Vanity in Driftwood with White Marble